Don’t trust your gut.

 Fasting is a perfect example.
 Not only did prolonged fasting completely change how Kim and I thought about eating, but it also us me wondering what other habits and preconceptions we could challenge.

-For some more ideas that Kim and I have found, check out the rest of our blog and sign up for our Unconventional Monthly, where we explore at a new topic from unconventional angles each month.
+For some more ideas that Kim and I have found, check out the rest of our blog and sign up for our Consider This, where we share new ways to break your routine every week-ish.